jobe0900/exjobb/graph/README.md

 Traffic signs must add tags on the edge so there is no need to try to figure out which edge or vertex the sign belongs to.

 Edges that somehow are restricted are not included in the LineGraph as possible to travel to, but travel from that edge are allowed.
 This is to make it possible to use LineGraph routing in cooperation to some other technique, so it is possible to get routed somewhere along an edge that has a barrier restriction in the end, which makes the edge unsuitable for travel to.

+### EdgeCost
+The cost for travel among an edge can be the number of seconds it takes.
+The base for this calculation is of course dependent on the length of the edge, and the speed.
+The speed an be set as an explicit `maxspeed` restriction, or by looking up the configuration for a `surface` if such is stated, else the speed is found by a look up for the default speed for the "highway type" (road category).

+The travel time cost can than be modified by barriers, speed bumps, traffic lights ... on the edge (or points that can be applied on the edge).

 ### Exceptions
 `GraphException` is the main public exception to be thrown from this package. `RestrictionsException` and `TopologyException` are thrown when building those classes, but not as exposed externally.